1kevgriff/kevgriffin.v4/blog/2022-11-22 Vanity Metrics.md

 Was my talk at NDC incredibly excellent?
 I hoped for a rise in Twitter followers.

 Why is this a vanity metric?
 Follower count is a poor indicator of popularity.
 Suppose I release a new article or video on YouTube.
-In that case, it doesn't directly impact the number of folks seeing that content.
+It doesn't directly impact the number of folks seeing that content.

 "The Algorithm" does more of that work for me.
 If my content is on fire, the algorithm will get it in front of the right eyes.